programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-06.png" alt="A map showing the number of police killings per 100K population" caption="Figure 06.
 The number of police killings per 100K population." %}

-Suddenly, high population counties (like Los Angeles and Cook) don't look so bad.
+Now, high population counties (like Los Angeles and Cook) don't look so bad.
 Instead, low population counties with a single shooting are highlighted.

-Earlier, we saw that the distribution of `count` was wildly non-normal.
+Earlier, you saw that the distribution of `count` was wildly non-normal.
 Is the `count_per_100K` any better?

 ```python
 map_df['count_per_100K'].describe()